jcumby/PIEFACE/docs/installation.rst

     GIT pull

-In both cases, you should then change into the resulting directory, and follow the :ref:`setup instructions <setup>`.
+In both cases, you should then change into the resulting directory, and follow the instruction for :ref:`manual install <setup>`.

 .. _setup: